Shaheen203/Mental-Health-Intervention-System/README.md

 ## 📌 Conclusion

 This project not only predicts mental health diagnoses but also uncovers workplace patterns that contribute to mental health challenges.
-The insights can help tech organizations implement proactive mental health strategies.
+The insights can help tech organizations implement proactive mental health strategies.Correspondingly, the chatbot answers questions about workplace mental health using insights from the OSMI survey.
+It uses sentence embeddings and FAISS to retrieve relevant responses.
+Ultimately it provides quick, supportive answers and promotes mental health awareness through an interactive, conversation-style experience.

 Contributors: